v-rmullagiri/GCP-Cloud-Monitoring/Readme.md

 ## Step 5: Use These in Microsoft Sentinel

-When connecting Google Cloud logs in Microsoft Sentinel:
+When connecting Google Cloud Monitoring in Microsoft Sentinel:
 - Paste the **Client ID** and **Client Secret** you just created.
 - This will allow Sentinel to access the logs securely.